 Be aware that if you are thinking about waiving your right to alimony, that waiver is forever and you will not be able to change your mind and seek spousal support at a later date.
 Also, maintenance rights generally cease with the death of either party or remarriage of the recipient.
 The primary purpose of maintenance is to allow the spouse with the lesser earning capacity the resources and time to improve their financial situation.
 However, alimony is not mandatory.
 Whether you are seeking alimony or defending against a claim, we can help.
 Plog & Stein also represents clients on both sides of post-decree modification and termination of alimony motions.

 Trustworthy Alimony Lawyers Who Understand the Parker Community

 When valuable resources, current and future earnings, or your financial well-being are on the line, divorce cases can become contentious.
 Whether your finances are simple or involve many assets, it is very important to work with a family law attorney who knows the ins and outs of all the statutory factors that may influence your case.
 The Parker alimony lawyers at Plog & Stein, P.C. will do a complete analysis of your financial situation and give you a solid understanding of what to expect in your alimony case.
+In addition to spousal support, our lawyers in Parker, CO also handle legal separation, child support, child custody, and modification of parenting time cases.
 Call us at 303-781-0322 or contact us online to set up an appointment with a member of our team.